buttonsrtoys/registrar/ROADMAP.md

+## Update Example

+Add inherited models to the example

+## Add inherited models to RegistrarDelegate

+Currently only supports single services.

 ## Better exception messages when locate fails

 When a locate for an inherited model or registered service fails, it would be good to check the